LemLib/LemLib/.github/CONTRIBUTING.md

 > If you want to ask a question, we assume that you have read the available [Documentation](https://lemlib.github.io/LemLib/).

 Before you ask a question, it is best to search for existing [Issues](https://github.com/LemLib/LemLib/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
-It is also advisable to search the internet for answers first.
+In addition, you can also search for existing questions in the [Vex Discord](https://discord.gg/VUStG8p), the [VEX Forum](https://www.vexforum.com/), or the our [Discord](https://discord.gg/pCHr7XZUTj).

 If you then still feel the need to ask a question and need clarification, we recommend the following: